AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 ### Response format

 Supported response formats include JSON, verbose JSON, and SDS.
-For more information on response formats, see [AVEVA Data Hub API reference](xref:osisoftCloudServices).
+For more information on response formats, see [Response format](xref:osisoftCloudServices#reponse-format).

 ## Indexes and reading data